cheminfo/sync-db-browser/README.md

 # sync-db-browser
-Browserified version of SyncDB bundled with IndexedDB driver
+Webpacked version of SyncDB bundled with IndexedDB driver